Shashank-tech9/Advanced-Machine-Learning-Project/README.md

 import copy
 ```

-We test 6 values of feature size for the 4 algorithms
+We test each of the 4 algorithms for 6 values of feature size
 ```
 feature_size = [25, 50, 75, 100, 125, 150]
 #feature_size = [25]